Skip to main content

 clob_bookFull order book walk from CLOB APIHighest — real depth

-clob_midpointCLOB mid-price (thin book fallback)High
+clob_midpointCLOB mid-price (fast-path)High

 gamma_apiGamma API price feedMedium — may be delayed